JamesNewton/Arduino_Dynamixel_Stepper_Controller/README.md

 ## Commands
 ```
 0-9 (and lowercase a up when radix > 10) these accumulate base 'r' digits into NUM
+    All numbers are 32 bit ints, no floats.
+See '%' below for fixed place.
 a-z Variables/Registers (SRC or DST).
 Some registers have special meanings:
     p Program Counter aka PC.
     q Queue length (RX ring buffer).
 Read/Write to manage incoming stream.